ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 (just replace the volume id from the cloud provider in the snippet):

 ```
-kubectl create -f manifests/elasticsearch-deployment.yaml --namespace sysdigcloud
+kubectl -n sysdigcloud create -f manifests/elasticsearch/elasticsearch-deployment.yaml
 ```
 This creates an Elasticsearch cluster of size 1.
-To expand the Elasticseatch cluster, a new deployment must be created for each additional Elasticsearch node in the cluster.
-You can't just scale the replicas of the existing deployment because each Elasticsearch pod must get a different persistent volume, so in that sense Elasticsearch pods are "pets" with unique identities and not "cattles".
+To expand the Elasticsearch cluster, a new deployment must be created for each additional Elasticsearch node in the cluster.
+You can't just scale the replicas of the existing deployment because each Elasticsearch pod must get a different persistent volume, so in that sense Elasticsearch pods are "pets" with unique identities and not "cattle".

 In order for the new Elasticsearch deployment to automatically join the cluster, some conventions must be followed.
-In particular, the Elasticsearch node number (1, 2, 3, ...) must be properly put in the manifest `manifests/elasticsearch-deployment.yaml` under the entries marked as `# Elasticsearch node number`.
+In particular, the Elasticsearch node number (1, 2, 3, ...) must be properly put in the manifest `manifests/elasticsearch/elasticsearch-deployment.yaml` under the entries marked as `# Elasticsearch node number`.

 For example, to scale the Elasticsearch cluster from 2 to 3 nodes, the manifest can be edited as such: